-PMA2020 collects a nationally representative sample of data from households and service delivery points in selected sentinel sites, to estimate family planning and other health indicators on an annual basis in 11 pledging FP2020 countries.
-The PMA2020 surveys involve interviewing a probability sample of females aged 15 to 49 years and a probability sample of health facilities, pharmacies, and retail outlets that offer family planning services.
-The female respondents are asked questions about their background, their birth history and fertility preferences, their use of family planning methods, their reproductive health, and other information that is helpful to policymakers and program administrators in health and family planning improvement.
+PMA2020 collects a nationally or sub-nationally representative sample of data from households and women in selected sentinel sites, to estimate family planning and other health indicators on an annual basis in 11 pledging FP2020 countries.
+The PMA2020 surveys involve interviewing a sample of females aged 15 to 49 years and a probability sample of health facilities, pharmacies, and retail outlets that offer family planning services to the selected communities.
+The female respondents are asked questions about their background, their birth history and fertility preferences, their use of family planning methods, and other information that is helpful to policymakers and program administrators in health and family planning improvement.

 Each RE takes about six weeks to collect data from all selected households, eligible women, and service delivery points.
 Data collected from households generate aggregate numbers (descriptive statistics).
-Data processing produces weighted national estimates of these female- and facility-based indicators to report to national and international stakeholders.
+Data processing produces weighted estimates to report to national and international stakeholders.
 Data are immediately processed when collection is completed, and the results are disseminated to country stakeholders.
 Data collection takes place semi-annually in the first two years for each project country and annually thereafter.
-To promote improvement in programs and policies at all levels, data are aggregated at the community level, district level, and national level to provide actionable data to relevant stakeholders and decision makers.

 PMA2020 has produced many reports, tables and papers that take a closer look at the methodology used.
 All reports and papers can be accessed here.